Medgasan/Plantilla-para-Plugin-V1-Godot-3.x-Android/README.md

 * The template automatically collects these methods and exposes them to the Engine.
 * For now, signals are still defined in the `initSignals()` method.
 * The plugin exposes the class name as the plugin name in `getPluginName()`.
+* Automatically generates the `gdap` file to start using the plugin right away.

 ## Modifications:
 ### Important, before starting: